tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 - hpl.cmd - the slurm batch script to submit your job
 - hpl.out - your HPL result

-Please zip these 4 files and call it <FirstnameLastname>hbHPL.tar.
+Please zip these 4 files and call it FirstnameLastname.tar.
 To valid your run, we will create a new directory with only your HPL.dat, hpl.cmd and script.cmd and run it using
 ```bash script.sh
 ```